lxrbckl-dev/Project-Maximus/README.md

 # Project Maximus 2
-> Use a Raspberry Pi to capture and record the stream of one to many USB camera(s).
+> Use a Raspberry Pi to capture and record the stream of many USB camera(s) and interact with relay devices in a mobile environment.
 Fall 2024.
 >
 > **`Shell`** **`Python`** `RPi.GPIO` `sys`